-Fellow in New Media - Stephen Keating is the founder of Keating Media, which provides business development, media strategy and consulting services.
-He is a former business editor of the Denver Post and the author of Cutthroat, a book on strategy in the cable and satellite TV industries, which won the Colorado Book Award for nonfiction.
-During the past decade, Keating has also helped launch a research foundation, co-produce a TV show pilot, and led the creation of political media websites.
+Fellow in New Media - Stephen Keating is the founder of Keating Media, LLC, providing clients with strategy, communications and multimedia solutions.
+He is a former business editor of The Denver Post and the author of Cutthroat, a book on the cable and satellite TV industries, which won the Colorado Book Award for nonfiction.
+Keating has worked on projects including political websites, the Privacy Foundation, a TV show concept and social media initiatives.

 Fellow in Business and Law - King is Dean Emeritus of the School of Business and Leadership at CCU.
 Prior to receiving his J.D. from the University of Denver, he earned an MBA from the Kellogg School of Business at Northwestern University.
 He was an attorney in private practice for over 20 years, a senior executive in human resources and labor relations for Samsonite Corporation, and an FBI agent.
 He has directed VALS, the annual Values-Aligned Leadership Summit, for CCU, and has conducted seminars throughout the United States and Asia.